Undergraduate Majors and Minors

 LRCCS does not offer a doctoral degree in Chinese studies.
 Students interested in pursuing doctoral studies should apply to the department at this University which represents the area of desired specialization and choose to concentrate on China within that specialization.
 Such academic units at the University of Michigan include but are not limited to Anthropology, Asian Languages and Cultures, Comparative Literature, Economics, History, History of Art, Linguistics, Philosophy, Political Science, Public Health, and Sociology.

 The Lieberthal-Rogel Center for Chinese Studies awards a number of fellowships to undergraduates, graduate and professional school students in Chinese Studies at the University of Michigan.
-The application deadline for all fellowships is February 1, unless otherwise noted.
+Application deadline for all fellowships is January 15 unless otherwise noted.
 It is the responsibility of the applicant to make certain that all materials are received at the center by this date.